Søborg Castle: History

 Traditionally, Archbishop Eskil of Lund is said to have expanded the previous buildings to a real castle with defensive walls and a moat.
 As Eskil was in close contact with Esrum Abbey, it is considered likely that he lived nearby at Søborgby.
 Saxo Grammaticus wrote that Eskil had built a castle in the den lethriske mose, but it is unknown whether that is a reference to Søborg.
 No-one has so far been able to make a clear connection between Eskil and Søborg either by archaeological finds or written sources.
 Such a connection is therefore a hypothesis only.

 In the Middle Ages, the castle was on an island in a fjord with an outlet to the Kattegat by Gilleleje.
 Later, the fjord became Søborg Sø, which was drained 1872-1896 when a canal was dug to Gilleleje.

 Excavations

-In 1985, Danish historian Robert Egevang (1939–2008) led an excavation of two trenches to make determine the conditions between the octagon tower and the castle proper.
+In 1985, Danish historian Robert Egevang (1939–2008) led an excavation of two trenches to determine the conditions between the octagon tower and the castle proper.
 A rampart approximately 11 m wide is the oldest encirclement of the castle.
-In the rampart, as well as in the octagon tower which was built at the same time, tiles have been found.
-The excavations show that the castle proper was erected in the late 13th century, which would make it unlikely that Eskil was the builder, as he died in 1181.
-The tiles are very unevenly made, evidence of their novelty in Denmark, after having only recently arrived from Lombardy.
+Tiles have been found in the rampart, as well as in the octagon tower which was built at the same time.
+The excavations show that the castle proper was erected in the late 13th century, which would make it impossible that Eskil was the builder, as he died in 1181.
+The tiles are very unevenly made, evidence of their novelty in Denmark, after having only recently been introduced from Lombardy.